QuantLet/XFG3/XFGkernelcom/README.md

 fitted normal distribution.
 The left column depicts the kernel density estimates based on a log scale.'

-Keywords : 'plot, graphical representation, frequency, volatility, returns, gaussian'
+Keywords : plot, graphical representation, frequency, volatility, returns, gaussian

 See also :